jkg363/exec-dash/README.md

     pip install pandas

-The plotly package will be used to generate the bar chart:
+The matplotlib package will be used to generate the bar chart:

-    pip install plotly
+    pip install matplotlib

 To test the virtual environment, run the above given script by typing within GitBash: python exec_dash.py

 # Running the tests:

+To run, enter:

+    python.dashboard_generator.py

+When prompted, entered the desired .csv file that is located within the "data" folder.

+Press enter and program will run.

 # Built With:
 Python